Cygnus olor

 Additional Nebraska reports that might pertain to wild birds follow (Brogie et al 2016).
 An immature was at Crystal Cove Lake, Dakota Co 9 Nov 1991, but the NOURC was unable to rule out the possibility that it was an escapee (Gubanyi 1996).
 A free-flying family group of six was at Crystal Lake, Blair, Washington Co on 6 Feb 2015, declining to five on 14 Feb and four around 20 Sep; the orange bills of the two adults were clearly seen, as were the dark bills and “dirty” look of the juveniles.
 Two apparently unmarked juveniles were photographed at Wehrspann Lake, Sarpy Co 1-23 Nov 2008; provenance could not be determined by the NOURC (Brogie 2009).
 These two birds, now adults, were likely the birds seen at Wehrspann Lake 27 Apr 2009 through Nov 2009, and at least a few of the reports of adults in the Omaha area through fall of 2012 may have been of these same birds.
 The status of two immatures on Lewis and Clark Lake, Knox Co 27-29 May 2023 was unknown.
 The provenance of two near Cunningham Lake, Douglas Co 23 Dec 2019 and a single adult with Trumpeter Swans at DeSoto NWR, Washington Co 1-4 Feb 2023 was unknown.

 Elsewhere, domesticated Mute Swans have been reported often, mostly in the Omaha area.
 From 4 Sep 2008 through 1 Dec 2010 there were scattered reports of 1-2 adults in the Omaha area; during this period Boystown Lake hosted 2-4 from fall 2008 through 30 Jan 2009, one of which had a silver band on its right leg, and a pair 5 Mar 2011 and 29 Dec 2011 through 9 Jan 2012.
 A juvenile undergoing pre-formative molt (Howell 2010) at Zorinsky Lake, Omaha 17 Mar 2010 may have been offspring of the Boystown Lake birds.
 A resident pair near One Pacific Place, Omaha, Douglas Co had five cygnets 13 May 2015; the captive pair has raised cygnets there for several years, including eight raised in 2014 but not seen after mid-Sep (Bob Wells, personal communication).
 Two reports from Omaha, Douglas Co in fall 2016 were of single adults, probably the same bird: on 9-10 Oct at Waterford Lake in area of 150th and Ida St, and 13 Oct 7.5 miles south photographed at Zorinsky Lake.
 Two were at the latter location 9 Dec 2017, one of which apparently died after hitting an overhead line 13 Dec; its presumed mate was about a quarter mile from Zorinsky Lake at Lakeside Park 13-21 Jan 2018, and has been reported since, through May 2019.
 Heartland of America Park, Omaha, hosts domestic Mute Swans; six reports from there 2014-2019 have been in Apr-May and Oct-Nov.
 There were reports from five Douglas Co locations of 1-2 birds in spring and summer 2017, including a free-flying bird at Henry Doorly Zoo, Omaha, Douglas Co 2 Jun; another “feral” bird was at the Zoo 6 Jun 2020.
 One was near Cunningham Lake, Omaha 14 Mar 2020, two on 10 Jun 2023, and one on 27 Apr 2024, and two adults were at nearby Lonergan Lake, Douglas Co 7 Dec 2022.
-Single adult birds were at each of three Sarpy Co locations 17-18 Mar and 16 May 2022, neither accepted by NOURC (Brogie 2023), an adult was at Wehrspann Mitigation Pond, Sarpy Co 30 May 2022, not acceptd by NOURC (Brogie 2023), and a single adult on a private pond in Omaha, Douglas Co 12-14 Nov 2022 had been there for about a year.
+Single adult birds were at each of three Sarpy Co locations 17-18 Mar and 16 May 2022, neither accepted by NOURC (Brogie 2023), an adult was at Wehrspann Mitigation Pond, Sarpy Co 30 May 2022, not accepted by NOURC (Brogie 2023), and a single adult on a private pond in Omaha, Douglas Co 12-14 Nov 2022 had been there for about a year.
+Two were along N 84th St, Douglas Co 24 Nov 2024.

 There has been a small group in the Grand Island area since 1994, when there were 3-5 birds; apparently no young were produced and only one bird remained as of Jan 2011 (Steve Morris, personal communication).
 This group may have accounted for two adults at Harvard WPA, Clay Co 16 Apr 1995 (Jorgensen 2012) and three adults at Kissinger WPA, Clay Co 13 Jun 2011.

-A long-present managed population at Yanney Heritage Park, Buffalo Co may have been the source of several reports in the area; four young were raised in 2015, a pair with five young was present 11 Jun 2021, 1-2 were there 26 Sep-10 Oct 2021, a pair with young 29 Jul 2022, a pair with four young 17 Jun; subsequent reports of up to five there continue through Jul 2024.
+A long-present managed population at Yanney Heritage Park, Buffalo Co may have been the source of several reports in the area; four young were raised in 2015, a pair with five young was present 11 Jun 2021, 1-2 were there 26 Sep-10 Oct 2021, a pair with young 29 Jul 2022, a pair with four young 17 Jun; subsequent reports of up to five there continue through Nov 2024.
 Although retained adults and juveniles are wing-clipped and all birds are accounted for, surplus birds are sold at auction which might open a possibility for strays and escapes.
 Sightings that might be related to the Yanney Lake population are most often reported at Cottonmill Park in Kearney and at North Park in Holdrege, Phelps Co.
-Cottonmill Park reports are of an adult 18 Feb 2021 that apparently “escaped from the barn” and singles on several dates Aug-Oct 2023 and Mar-Jul 2024.
+Cottonmill Park reports are of an adult 18 Feb 2021 that apparently “escaped from the barn” and singles on several dates Aug-Oct 2023 and Mar-Aug 2024.
 North Park, only 30 miles from Kearney, hosted singles 22 Mar-5 Apr and 10 Nov 2018, an adult 13-15 Mar and five birds 3 Jul 2020, and the survivor of a donated pair was there 28 May 2021.
-In 2022, singles were at North Park 4 Oct and 27 Nov, and in 2023 singles 29 Jul, 11 Aug, and 22 Sep, and in 2024 1-7 Jan and 14 Apr-29 Jul.
+In 2022, singles were at North Park 4 Oct and 27 Nov, and in 2023 singles 29 Jul, 11 Aug, and 22 Sep, and in 2024 1-7 Jan, 14 Apr-6 Nov.

 Other sightings in the Buffalo Co area are of an unmarked adult in northwest Kearney 23 Feb 2020, one at Kearney 9 Mar 2017, a near-adult near Kearney 23 Apr 2015 that had been present through the previous winter, and three adults on a lake near Odessa 5-8 Jun 1997.